Bio

 Leadership

-Founder of the LAMALab focused on AI-accelerated materials discovery.
-Co-Speaker of the FAIRMat NFDI consortium (leading the area “Enabling Data-driven Science”).
-Co-Leader of WG3 (Multi-modal machine learning methods) in DAEMON COST action.
-Organized global LLM hackathons for materials science, resulting in publications with >40 co-authors.
+Founder and director of the LAMALab for AI-accelerated materials discovery.
+Co-Speaker of the NFDI FAIRmat consortium in its second funding phase, co-leading Germany’s national infrastructure for FAIR materials data and the area “Enabling Data-driven Science”.
+Co-Leader of WG3 (Multi-modal machine learning methods) in DAEMON COST Action.
+Area Chair for NeurIPS 2026 (also AI4Mat 2024 and ICLR AI4Mat 2025).
+Organizing committee of the 2027 Faraday Discussion on Digital Chemical Discovery.
+Initiator of CECAM flagship workshops (L2M3, MADICES) and recurring global LLM hackathons for materials science, resulting in publications with >40 co-authors.

 Research Impact

-66 publications.
-Over 4,500 citations.
-Over 40% of corresponding-author papers in Nature-family journals or A* conferences.
+71 publications; over 4,800 citations growing roughly 1.7× year-over-year.
+10 of 21 first/corresponding-author papers (48%) in Nature/Science-family journals or A* conference proceedings, including Nature Chemistry (2), Nature Communications (2), Nature Computational Science, Nature Machine Intelligence, npj Computational Materials, Science Advances, and the NeurIPS main track.
 Research highlighted in Nature, Nature Reviews Materials, Materials Today, Chemistry World, MIT Technology Review, and RTS Radio Télévision Suisse.
 See Google Scholar.

 Public Impact

 Featured on AI podcasts (e.g. from ARD).
-Jury member and mentor for German national student science fairs.
 Speaker at Young Chemists Network of the German Chemical Society.
 Hands-on workshop organizer for international hackathons, workshops and conferences.

 Selected Honors